The Feed | The New Zealand Food News You Need To Know

 Image credit: Gatherings. | Instagram (@gatheringschch)

-Gatherings in Ōtautahi have just opened up a small 14 seat space around the back of Gatherings in time for summer, with their official opening party this Saturday 29th November.
+Gatherings in Ōtautahi have just opened up a small 14 seat space around the back of Gatherings in time for summer.
 Named after the Georgian grape varietal, Kisi, has been a long time coming.
 Complete with an outdoor area, it’s the perfect space for a post-Gatherings dinner tipple or glass of amber wine in the sun.

 DineAid Kicks off Their 13th Annual Christmas Campaign